 Recovery.
-Refer to the Guardian Procedure Errors and Messages Manual for corrective action for the file-system error number.
+For corrective action of the file-system error number, see the Guardian Procedure Errors and Messages Manual.

 SPOOLER SUPERVISOR MUST BE A PROCESS

 Cause.
 You started Peruse or invoked the OPEN command, and the specified supervisor was not a process name.